umbraco/UmbracoDocs/14/umbraco-cms/extending-backoffice/routes.md

 {% endhint %}

 # Routing
 The routing in the backoffice is flexible and customizable.
-There are a couple of starting-points for routing that is good to know about:
+In this article, you can find a couple of starting points for routing.

-The overall "divider" is the [section](extension-types/sections-and-trees/README.md) (defined by the `ManifestSection` extension type), which is used internally by Content,Media,Settings,Members and so on.
+The overall **divider** is the [Section](extension-types/sections-and-trees/README.md) which is a `ManifestSection` extension type.
+It is also used internally by the following sections: Content, Media, Settings, Members, and so on.

-When we know which section to work in we have different options,
+Depending on which section you are working on, there are different options:

 * **SectionView** The section view is one of the automatically router extension types.
 It can be an entry point to a section.
 The "section view" is a view in a section, you'll find examples of these in the Packages-section and the Member-section.
 If a section has multiple views defined (or both dashboards and views) tabs and icons will be rendered.
 * **Dashboard** Also a entry point to a section.
 If there are more than one section view or dashboard defined tabs and icons will be rendered to make it possible to navigate.